ghadeerdevice-is/flow-coffee/README.md

 # Flow Coffee
-> A React-based web application for Flow Coffee — a cozy café in Tyre, Lebanon.
-> Sip.
-Relax.
-Flow.
+>FLOW IS A SIMPLE SPACE WHERE YOU CAN SIP — RELAX — FLOW.
+THERE'S NO RUSH HERE.
+JUST YOU, YOUR COFFEE, AND THE SOUND OF EVERYTHING SLOWING DOWN.

-## Live Demo
+# Live Demo
 https://flow-coffee-amber.vercel.app
 ---

-## Project Description
+#Project Description

 Flow Coffee is a fully responsive, multi-page web application built with ReactJS and Tailwind CSS.
 It showcases the café's menu, story, gallery, and contact information.
-The app was developed as part of CSCI390: Web Programming — Project Phase 2.
+The app was developed as part of the web programming course.

 ---